totvslabs/pyCarol/pycarol/pipeline/README.md

-* Organize Parameters, Data Models, Fields and Validation Rules.
+* Organize Parameters, Data Models, Fields and Validation Rules in a Carol App Pipeline.

 ## Data Model